jeromelebel/MongoHub-Mac/README.markdown

 - Support for UTF-8
 - Fix for Mysql import/export
 - Support for symbol type
-- fix for the UI selection in the connexion window
+- fix for the UI selection in the connection window

 **2.4.12(86) - nov 22, 2011**